-There are two gas fuelled co-generation plants connected to the ActewAGL network: One at HMAS Harman 1.2 MW.
+There is one gas fuelled co-generation plants connected to the ActewAGL network at HMAS Harman 1.2 MW.
 This is connected to Fyshwick Zone Substation via a shared 11 kV feeder.
-The other is at Canberra Airport

 7.3.
 Joint Planning with TransGrid

 ActewAGL and TransGrid hold joint planning meetings bi-annually.
 The joint planning process ensures that the most economic solutions to issues are implemented, whether they are a network or non-network option, transmission or distribution option.
 The joint planning process covers: